paul-jean/paul-jean.github.io/_posts/2017-09-09-babydata-04-blog-post-bottle-feedings.md

 ![babydata-04-blog-post-bottle-feedings_41.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_41.gif)

-Haha ... we have been strangely specific about logging how much Toby\[CloseCurlyQuote]s eaten, down to the 0.05 ounce???
-I doubt we\[CloseCurlyQuote]ve ever been able to discern 0.1 ounces from 0.15 ounces ;) We can maybe distinguish between 0.1 and 0.2 ounces?
-Anyway, I\[CloseCurlyQuote]ll take the precision with a grain of salt :)
+Haha ... we have been strangely specific about logging how much Toby's eaten, down to the 0.05 ounce???
+I doubt we've ever been able to discern 0.1 ounces from 0.15 ounces ;) We can maybe distinguish between 0.1 and 0.2 ounces?
+Anyway, I'll take the precision with a grain of salt :)

 ![babydata-04-blog-post-bottle-feedings_43.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_43.gif)

 ![babydata-04-blog-post-bottle-feedings_44.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_44.gif)

-Okay so I\[CloseCurlyQuote]m ready to parse the bottle feedings data:
+Okay so I'm ready to parse the bottle feedings data:

 ![babydata-04-blog-post-bottle-feedings_46.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_46.gif)